Warning! There have been changes to the course - please refer to the transition information

 - PSY30013 History and Philosophy of Psychology

 Students can choose to complete a Co-Major in Sociology of 8 subjects.

 The Advanced Psychology Minor is an optional advanced minor in Psychology, available only to students who have registered into the Bachelor of Psychological Sciences with Swinburne.

 Students can choose from the following minors: Sociology of Contemporary Societies, Sociology, Criminology, Human Resource Management, Public Relations, Indigenous Studies, Marketing.

-Electives can be selected from any undergraduate subjects offered by Open Universities Australia including MTH10002 Dealing with Numbers.
+Electives can be selected from any undergraduate subjects offered by Open Universities Australia.

 If you were admitted before 2017 into the Bachelor of Behavioural Studies (Psychology) you can find out which subjects you still need to complete by downloading the Transition Plan applicable your course and admission year from Swinburne’s OUA course transition webpage.

 Please note: this program was previously known as the Bachelor of Behavioural Studies (Psychology).

 Apply for the degree, or enrol directly into a subject.
 It's up to you!